 Once you get a handle on what you think they might be feeling, say it while staying connected to your empathy.
 For example: “Yikes, that sucks.
 I can imagine how rejected and shut down you must feel when I say no to you.”
 At that point, they may need to elaborate more about how they feel, and you want to just keep listening and empathizing with each new thing they say.

 Make sure to track if you are getting too triggered or overwhelmed in the process.
 If you do feel too triggered, you will need to alert your partner to the new number you are rising to.

-Once you’ve listened to your partner as best you can, it is time to take responsibility for anything a particular way you behave may have contributed to their upset.
+Once you’ve listened to your partner as best you can, it is time to cop to whatever particular way you behave may have contributed to their upset.
 You know you can be challenging sometimes.
 It is great to know the ways you are challenging and to be aware of how they affect your partner.
 Instead of defending or feeling guilty, you can instead acknowledge the impact.

 Reassure Your Partner

 Once you really understand the underlying issue, you can give reassurance to your partner.
 Do not reassure before you actually know what is upsetting them or you will likely miss the mark.
 A reassurance might be, “I know that I have a much lower sex drive than you and the discrepancy is really difficult.
 I also want you to know that I really do desire you.
 When I am in the mood, I love having sex with you.”
 Again though – only reassure if the reassurance is TRUE.

 Make Sure Both Partners Get a Turn

 If you have shared some challenging feelings with your partner, it is likely they have their own concerns come up in response.
 It is extremely important that both of you are able to share – and feel heard.